harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 ## Cache storage

 Harness Cloud allows up to 2GB of cache storage per account.
 All pipelines in the account use the same cache storage, and each build tool has a unique cache key that is used to restore the appropriate cache data at runtime.
-This is similar to how you would specify the `cache-key` in **Save Cache** and **Restore Cache** steps.

 The cache retention window is 15 days, which resets whenever the cache is updated.